reihu/schemaInject/README.md

    schemaInject is done.
  * If they differ, schemaInject reads the database schema (i.e. all the tables and indexes) and compares them to the provided schema.xml and...
-   * creates every table, field and index that wasn't found in the database
+   * creates every table, column and index that wasn't found in the database
-   * fills fields with the value of any `oldname` elements specified for them in the order they are specified (if there are any)
+   * fills columns with the value of any `oldname` elements specified for them in the order they are specified (if there are any)
    * if `nodelete` is false removes those that haven't been found
    * if `nodelete` is true (default)
      * prints a warning for each unknown table, but doesn't touch them (as they may contain valuable data)
-     * sets unknown fields to `NULL` (so that they may contain NULL values)
+     * sets unknown columns to `NULL` (so that they may contain NULL values)
-     * deletes all unknown indices (as they don't affect the data itself) You can nevertheless set the `delete` attribute to true for fields and tables you want to delete explicitly.
+     * deletes all unknown indices (as they don't affect the data itself) You can nevertheless set the `delete` attribute to true for columns and tables you want to delete explicitly.

 schemaInject...
  * won't do anything unless it can read all of the specified schema files